trinhhaidong/trinhhaidong/README.md

 - 👋 Hi, I’m @trinhhaidong !
-- 👀 I’m interested in Blockchain and Cryptocurrency.
+- 👀 I’m interested in Developing and Designing.
 - 🌱 I’m currently learning Software Engineer at FPT University.
-- 💞️ I’m looking to collaborate with a Blockchain company.
+- 💞️ I’m looking to collaborate with a company.
 - 📫 How to reach me ?
     Contact via :
   gmail : trinhhaidong.work@gmail.com